PRATHVI9607/sr_method_automation/README.md

-# Aquarium Automation & Live Monitoring Project
+#SR Method Automation & Live Monitoring Project

-This project provides a complete solution for monitoring and automating key aspects of an aquarium, including temperature, water level, and pump control, with real-time anomaly detection and a professional web interface.
+This project provides a complete solution for monitoring and automating key aspects of an sr method, including temperature, water level, and pump control, with real-time anomaly detection and a professional web interface.

 ## Features